This post was written from the perspective of an American woman who studied abroad in Seville, Spain.

 I have seen so many changes happen in this country in the last decade, both good and bad, and I am deciding to stick life out here until it becomes less sustainable (if it will).
-There’s something about Spain itself that either draws someone to it with its hidden gems, gorgeous nature, and countrysides and rich history.
+There’s something about Spain itself that draws someone to it with its hidden gems, gorgeous nature, and countrysides and rich history.
 I’ve met a couple of dozen people in the last five years who were study abroad students here either the same year I was one (2010) or had studied here as late as 2014.
 Regardless, I love to ask people why they came to Spain because I secretly make a list of all the cities people came to study and discover Spain in.
 It’s quite fun to learn which cities have made the most impact on others and their Spain journeys.

 Before we begin with my list, I must give you some background info on where I studied and why.
-While I am now based in Madrid with my British husband, I never imagined I would live here, in a big, bustling metropolis of a city.
+While I am now based in Madrid with my British husband, I never imagined I would live here in such a big, bustling metropolis of a city.
 It seemed a bit out of my comfort zone in 2010 which meant that I never pictured myself living in Madrid or Barcelona.
 Though, to be fair, I did have a high school friend and fellow Spanish classmate who did decide to study in Madrid, which motivated me to visit the capital city all on my own while she lived here.
 How I viewed Madrid back then and how little I knew about the city both seem like a lifetime ago.